yaissysolis/jou4445c/weeks/week-3.md

 # Week 3 starting January 21, 2014

+Go through Week 3 goals.
+Write lots of comments on the story pitches.
+Flesh them out.
+You should spend several hours in there this week talking with your classmates to develop the pitches into stories.
+See what is possible.
+Suggest sources and multimedia.
+Share.
+Real work begins now.

 ## Preparation (before meeting)

 1. Add an avatar to your GitHub account by registering at [Gravatar](http://en.gravatar.com/)